Pass The GED And Earn Your Diploma

 GED Graduation Ceremony

 Our caring and experienced teachers will help you to improve your skills so you can pass the GED® Test and earn your diploma.
-Lessons include: GED Math, GED Reasoning through Language Arts, GED Science, and GED Social Studies.
-Small group classes meet twice a week for nine weeks.
+These free lessons include: GED Math, GED Reasoning through Language Arts, GED Science, and GED Social Studies.

 • Be a resident of Duval County